sblum55/ideas-for-later-front/README.md

 ## User Stories:
 * When page loads the user will see a gallery of photos, the public board.
 * User can search public board for ideas
-* If the user clicks on a photo in the logged out state they will be directed to log in or sign up.
+* If the user is logged out they won't be able to save an idea, the heart will stay outlined
 * In logged out state the top navigation bar the user will see log-in, sign-up and home.
 * When the user either log's in or sign's up they will then see on the top navigation bar logout, your ideas and home.
-* When the user clicks on a photo they will be able to save it to their idea board.
+* When the user clicks on a outlined heart they will be able to save it to their idea board & heart will change to red.
 * When the user clicks on My Ideas the will be directed to page with all their saved ideas.
 * In the my ideas section they will see saved incomplete ideas and saved complete ideas.
-* The user also has the option to upload their own photos to save to a public board or the main homescreen.
 * In the my ideas area the user can search through their photos to find the idea they are looking for.
-* After the user completes or does an idea they can then save it the completed section of their board.
+* After the user completes or does an idea they can mark it as complete on their board.

 ## Wireframes:
 #### Home - logged out